vlazzarini/MUSICV/README.md

 Known Issues
 ------

-The FLT unit generator is missing.
+- The FLT unit generator is missing.
+- Variable setting in pass1 and pass3 is doubtful.
+- Sampling rate is fixed.
+- Stereo output is broken.